visionclear56-web/visionclear56-web/README.md

 ⸻

-🧪 QUALITYCORP ENTERPRISE LAB

-One enterprise.
-Multiple identity problems.
-One connected body of work.

-QualityCorp is the simulated enterprise environment behind much of this portfolio.

-Rather than treating IAM, governance, audit, automation, analytics, and business analysis as unrelated exercises, QualityCorp connects them through a common enterprise environment.

-Projects span:
+🌐 QUALITYCORP — CONTINUING DEVELOPMENT

+QualityCorp is designed to grow as new enterprise identity problems are introduced and solved.

+Current and developing capabilities include:

 * Active Directory and Microsoft Entra identity lifecycle management
+* Joiner, mover, and leaver operations
 * Automated provisioning and deprovisioning
 * RBAC design and access assignment
+* SSO and authentication
-* Identity access reviews
+* Identity access reviews and certifications
 * SoD and entitlement analysis
 * IAM risk reporting
 * Power Platform governance automation
 * IT audit and control validation
 * AI governance
 * CIAM product and business analysis
+* Business intelligence and identity analytics
+* Cloud identity and infrastructure automation
-* AI agent/runtime identity governance
+* AI agent, workload, and runtime identity governance

-Identity Lifecycle

-Business Requirement → Identity Design → Implementation → Governance → Monitoring → Analysis → Remediation → Validation
+Future QualityCorp projects will extend the environment as new technologies, identity patterns, and governance requirements are introduced.

 ⸻

-🎓 Education & Certifications
+🎓 EDUCATION & CERTIFICATIONS

 Academic Education